-Select the main country where you will sell your products to and click on “next step”.
+After that, you will have to select the country where you want to sell your products and click on “Next Step”.

-Click on the “Accept invitation” button and after you are redirected to a new page, fill in the billing (payment) information.
-Once you are done, go back to the Jumpseller page and click on the “next step” button.
+On the next screen, you will see a success message and an “Accept invitation” button.
+Click on the button and you will be redirected to a new page.
+Here, you must fill in the billing information.
+Once you are done, go back to the Jumpseller page and click on the “Next Step” button.

-Once your campaign has been created, you can just click on “continue to Menu” and you will be redirected to the Google Commerce Sales Channel main page.
+Now that your campaign has been created, you can just click on “Continue to Menu” and you will be redirected to the Google Commerce Sales Channel main page.

 In order to have the best chance of making a sale via Google Commerce, it is always advisable to optimize your product feed!

 Here is a list of some of the things you can try optimizing:

 Optimize your titles - Try to have a structure that includes Brand + Product type + Attributes, like the following examples: